twitter/finatra/source/user-guide/testing/index.markdown

 ## <a class="anchor" name="startup-tests" href="#startup-tests">Startup Tests</a>
 ===============================

+Dy default the Finatra embedded testing infrastructure sets the [Guice `com.google.inject.Stage`](https://google.github.io/guice/api-docs/4.0/javadoc/com/google/inject/Stage.html) to `DEVELOPMENT`.
+For testing we choose the trade-off of a fast start-up time for the embedded server at the expense of some runtime performance as classes are lazily loaded when accessed by the test features.

+However, this also means that if you have misconfigured dependencies (e.g., you attempt to inject a type that the injector cannot construct because it either has no no-arg constructor nor was it provided by a module) you may not run into this error during testing as dependencies are satisfied lazily by default.

-We recommend creating a simple test to check that your service can start up and report itself as healthy.
-This checks the correctness of the Guice dependency graph, catching errors that can otherwise cause the service to fail to start.
+As such, we recommend creating a simple test to check that your service can start up and report itself as healthy.
+This checks the correctness of the Guice dependency graph, catching errors that could otherwise cause the server to fail to start.

-* Startup tests should mimic production as close as possible.
-As such:
+* Startup tests should mimic production as closely as possible.
+Thus:
     - avoid using `@Bind` and "override modules" in startup tests.
-    - set the Guice `stage` to `PRODUCTION` so that all singletons will be eagerly created at startup (integration/feature tests run in `State.DEVELOPMENT` by default).
+    - set the [Guice `com.google.inject.Stage`](https://google.github.io/guice/api-docs/4.0/javadoc/com/google/inject/Stage.html) to `PRODUCTION` so that all singletons will be eagerly created at startup (integration/feature tests run in `Stage.DEVELOPMENT` by default).
     - prevent Finagle clients from making outbound connections during startup tests by setting `com.twitter.server.resolverMap` entries to `nil!`.

 For example: